GeantW0rld/hp-elitebook-840-g3-hackintosh/README.md

 Prebuilt opencore EFI for macos (for the hp elitebook 840 G3)

-**WARNING**: this efi use AirportItlwm for wifi (works without issues for me) so please update the kext when the release out : https://github.com/OpenIntelWireless/itlwm/releases
+**WARNING**: this efi use AirportItlwm for wifi (if you want get stable use Heliport and download itlwm) so please update the kext when the release out : https://github.com/OpenIntelWireless/itlwm/releases

 # Laptop Specs
 - CPU : intel core i5 6300U